mini-maxit/worker/README.md

 }
 ```

+## Status Codes

+### Solution Status Codes
+The `status_code` field in the response indicates the overall status of the solution execution.
+Below are the possible values:

+- **1 (Success)**: The solution executed successfully without any errors and all test casses passed.
+- **2 (TestFailed)**: Some test cases failed (e.g., output difference, timeout, memory limit exceeded, etc.).
+- **3 (CompilationError)**: The solution failed to compile.
+- **4 (InitializationError)**: The solution failed to initialize due to an invalid language, version, or other configuration issues.
+- **5 (InternalError)**: An internal error occurred during the execution (e.g., failure to create a directory).

+### Test Result Status Codes
+The `status_code` field in the `test_results` array indicates the status of individual test cases.
+Below are the possible values:

+- **1 (TestCasePassed)**: The test case passed successfully.
+- **2 (OutputDifference)**: The output of the solution differs from the expected output.
+- **3 (TimeLimitExceeded)**: The solution exceeded the allowed time limit for the test case.
+- **4 (MemoryLimitExceeded)**: The solution exceeded the allowed memory limit for the test case.
+- **5 (RuntimeError)**: A runtime error occurred during the execution of the test case (e.g., segmentation fault).

 ## Development

-We use pre-commit hooks together with popular linters to enchance our code.
+We use pre-commit hooks together with popular linters to enhance our code.
 Some of them are not installed by default:

 - `go-imports` - golang.org/x/tools/cmd/goimports
 - `golangci-lint` - https://github.com/golangci/golangci-lint